twuilliam/nodes-info/README.md

 * `CUDA_VISIBLE_DEVICES=0 python myscript.py` will only make the GPU:0 visible to python.
 Alternatively, you can specify it within your python script.

-* You can create a bash script with multiple parallel jobs that you will submit via `slurm` or `torque`.
+* You can create a bash script with multiple parallel jobs that you will submit via `slurm`.
 Here is an example:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python exp1.py & \